arrowecsdk/aws-workshop-inspirationday24/README.md

 ## Agenda

 - Create DynamoDB
-- Create Policy for DynamoDB
+- Create Policy and Role for EC2 to access DynamoDB and Session Manager
 - Create VPC
 - Create